MPCP Integration Guide

 - Deploy

-mpcp-policy-authorityand issue a test grant - Integrate
+mpcp-policy-authorityand issue a test grant - Deploy

 - (Optional) Enable on-chain anchoring for audit